ryman1/keeweb-wiki/FAQ.md

 - vN.x: in some release after current release
 - Future: I don't know, maybe never

-If the issue is assigned, this means that it's already implemented and you can test it on [beta.keeweb.info](https://beta.keeweb.info)
+If an issue is assigned, this means that it's already implemented and you can test it on [beta.keeweb.info](https://beta.keeweb.info)

 Q: I want a feature.
 A: You can [either open a feature request](https://github.com/keeweb/keeweb/issues/new?title=[Feature%20request]%20) or submit a pull request with it.